rodrigoschar/WeatherAppAndroid/README.md

 # WeatherAppAndroid
-## This is a simple app to know how to call an api and deply the data in a recycler view
+## This is a simple app to know how to call an api and deploy the data in a recycler view

-Weather App is an app for searching the weather in any city around the world and in your corrunt location -You can search by city name and it will deply a list of the city name in differents countries.
+Weather App is an app for searching the weather in any city around the world and in your corrunt location

+-You can search by city name and it will deply a list of the city name in differents countries.

 ![Screenshot 2023-05-26 at 17 21 17](https://github.com/rodrigoschar/WeatherAppAndroid/assets/104179043/dfae8adf-1f16-4d1f-9af2-813ad9663ced)